French invasion of Russia

 As early November arrived, snowfall and frost complicated the retreat.
 Shortages of food and winter attire for the soldiers and provision for the horses, combined with guerilla warfare from Russian peasants and Cossacks, resulted in significant losses.
 More than half of the soldiers perished from starvation, exhaustion, typhus, and the unforgiving continental climate.

 During the Battle of Krasnoi, Napoleon faced a critical scarcity of cavalry and artillery due to severe snowfall and icy conditions.
 Employing a strategic maneuver, he deployed the Old Guard against Miloradovich, who obstructed the primary road to Krasny, effectively isolating him from the main army.
 Of the French commanders, Davout successfully broke through, whereas Eugene de Beauharnais and Michel Ney were forced to take a detour.
 Despite the consolidation of several retreating French corps with the main army, by the time he reached the Berezina river, Napoleon commanded only around 49,000 troops alongside 40,000 stragglers of little military significance.
 On 5 December, Napoleon departed from the army at Smorgonie in a sled and returned to Paris.
 Within a few days, an additional 20,000 people succumbed to the bitter cold and diseases carried by lice.
 Murat and Ney assumed command, pressing forward but leaving over 20,000 men in the hospitals of Vilnius.
 The remnants of the principal armies, disheartened, crossed the frozen Neman and the Bug.

 While exact figures remain elusive due to the absence of meticulous records, estimations varied and often included exaggerated counts, overlooking auxiliary troops.
 Napoleon's initial force upon entering Russia exceeded 450,000 men, over 150,000 horses, approximately 25,000 wagons, and nearly 1,400 artillery pieces.
-However, the surviving count dwindled to 120,000 men (excluding early deserters), (Note: 50,000 were Austrians, Prussians, and other Germans, 20,000 were Poles, and just 35,000 were Frenchmen.) signifying a staggering loss of approximately 380,000 lives throughout the campaign, half from diseases.
+However, the surviving count dwindled to 120,000 men (excluding early deserters), (Note: 50,000 were Austrians, Prussians, and other Germans, 20,000 were Poles, and just 35,000 were Frenchmen.) signifying a staggering loss of approximately 380,000 lives (dead or missing/prisoner) throughout the campaign, half from diseases.
 This catastrophic outcome shattered Napoleon's once-untarnished reputation of invincibility.
+The great loss of cavalry would particularly affect him in the subsequent campaigns.
+Russian losses were nearly as large, with the campaign whittling down their field army to 40,000 effectives by the time they reached the Neman River.
+With the considerable resources of the French Empire at his disposal (more than Russia's), Napoleon quickly went about reconstituting his army, but in this moment of opportunity Austria and Prussia switched sides to that of Russia and Britain, greatly shifting the balance of power and triggering the War of the Sixth Coalition.